Improving Behavior in the Classroom

 Going into the classroom

-“There are so many demands that classroom teachers are dealing with on any given day,” notes David Anderson, a clinical psychologist and the director of CMI’s school-based program.
+“There are so many demands that classroom teachers are dealing with on any given day,” notes David Anderson, a clinical psychologist and the director of the Child Mind Institute’s school-based program.
 “There are the lesson plans they need to get through, all the different needs of individual children, and all the different behaviors they’re trying to manage.
 So we’re there to help them apply the techniques consistently and frequently enough to really get results. ”

 Live coaching involves observing the teacher in action and whispering suggestions in her ear—literally.
-CMI’s team recently spent several months visiting KIPP Academy Elementary School, in the Bronx, and doing just that for the two teachers in Room B71.
+The Child Mind Institute’s team recently spent several months visiting KIPP Academy Elementary School, in the Bronx, and doing just that for the two teachers in Room B71.
 Nataki Caver and Meirelys Ruiz are both are veteran teachers who were eager to hone their strategies for improving student behavior.

 “At first it was kind of nerve-wracking,” reports Caver, “trying to teach while you’ve got someone whispering into your ear.
 You’re trying to monitor the children and teach them, and listen to what they’re saying, and implement what Dr. Dave was saying at the same time.
 But then it became just like second nature to listen to them.
 And as we improved on the skills they were trying to teach us, the interruptions were less frequent and they were a lot shorter.”